Skip to main content

 How fast can you get to my Lanham home?

 Very fast.
 Lanham 20706 is only about eight minutes from Eagle's Beltsville headquarters, one of the shortest drives in our service area.
-That proximity lets us hold a reliable 1-hour arrival window, and if we miss it you get $50 off your service near Goddard, Seabrook, and the Glenarden border.
+That proximity lets us hold a reliable 1-hour arrival window your service near Goddard, Seabrook, and the Glenarden border.

 My home is newer — do I still need duct cleaning?